ali20480/OpenMENA/README.md

 **Some details:**

-Potentiometers use 20K 10 turns
+Potentiometers use 20K 10 turns;
-Pull down for the crossbar use 2.2k
+Pull down for the crossbar use 2.2k;
-Gain setting resistors for the amplifiers use 12k
+Gain setting resistors for the amplifiers use 12k;
 In the back, use 500 ohm for R30 see picture attached, while leaving the R29 pad untouched.

 **Small Required Modification to the PCB**